ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 18. Run .buildkite/sanetestbot.sh to check your work.
 19. Reboot the machine and do a test run.
 (On windows the machine name only takes effect on reboot.
 20. Verify that go, ddev, git-bash are in the path
+21. In "Advanced Windows Update Settings" enable "Receive updates for other Microsoft products" to make sure you get WSL2 kernel upgrades.
+Make sure to run Windows update to get latest kernel.

 ## Additional Windows setup for WSL2 testing